followingthefasciaplane/LAN-SURF-SERVER-TAS/README.md

 19. Right click the newly created shortcut, and click `Properties`.

-20. In the target line, copy paste the following after the existing text: `srcds -console -game cstrike +sv_lan 1 +map de_dust`.
+20. In the target line, copy paste the following after the existing text: `srcds -console -game cstrike -insecure +sv_lan 1 +map de_dust`.
 Add `-tickrate 100` if you want to play tricksurf.
 - If done right, the target line should look something like this: `C:\srcds\srcds.exe srcds -console -game cstrike -insecure +sv_lan 1 +map de_dust`

 21. Add any maps you want to play from this repository by dropping them into the `srcds\cstrike\maps` directory: https://github.com/OuiSURF/Surf_Maps